 God didn’t just bring good out of the evil and pain of the cross and out of the slavery of Joseph; he planned it for our good.
-God plans and purposes and works all things together for our good.
-And if you ask, “What does it add to our hope to believe this, rather than to believe that God has no purpose for the particular evils that come into our lives but only uses them once they happen?…"
+God plans, purposes, and works all things together for our good.
+Some may ask, “What does it add to our hope to believe this, rather than to believe that God has no purpose for the particular evils that come into our lives but only uses them once they happen?”

 Why?
-We can give an authoritative answer in James 5:11, “You have heard of the steadfastness of Job, and you have seen the purpose of the Lord (to. te,loj kuri,ou), how the Lord is compassionate and merciful.”
+We can give an authoritative answer in James 5:11, “You have heard of the steadfastness of Job, and you have seen the purpose of the Lord, how the Lord is compassionate and merciful.”
 So James confirms that God is purposing, not just responding.
 And his purpose, as Romans 8:28 says, is Job’s good.
-In all Job’s pain and loss God was aiming at compassion and mercy.
-He planned and purposed and worked all things for Job’s good.
+In all Job’s pain and loss, God was aiming at compassion and mercy.
+He planned, purposed, and worked all things for Job’s good.